-Soft, fluffy and moist Banana Nut Muffins topped with brown sugar and walnuts.
+You’re going to love these soft, fluffy, and moist banana nut muffins topped with brown sugar and chopped nuts.
 This easy muffin recipe comes together in minutes, and they bake up perfectly every time.

 - Bananas – This banana bread is loaded with bananas – two whole cups!
-I use 3-4 overripe bananas to make this bread sweet, moist, and undeniably banana-flavored.
+We use 3-4 overripe bananas to make this bread sweet, moist, and undeniably banana-flavored.

-- Topping – The top of each muffin is adorned with a sprinkling of brown sugar and chopped walnuts.
+- Topping – Each muffin is topped with a sprinkling of brown sugar and chopped walnuts.
 This adds a delicate sweet and crunchy layer right on top of each muffin.

 - The more ripe your bananas are, the sweeter they’ll be.
 Make sure your bananas are speckled with brown spots, as this ensures they will mash easily and lend lots of natural sweetness and banana flavor the muffins.